NetApp/santricity/README.md

         Note:  eseries_management_* variables have the lowest priority and will be overwritten by those found in eseries_management_interfaces
     eseries_management_config_method:         # Default config method for all management interfaces.
 Choices: static, dhcp
     eseries_management_subnet_mask:           # Default subnet mask for all management interfaces
-    eseries_management_gateway_mask:          # Default gateway for all management interfaces
+    eseries_management_gateway:          # Default gateway for all management interfaces
     eseries_management_dns_config_method:     # Default DNS config method for all management interfaces
     eseries_management_dns_address:           # Default primary DNS address for all management interfaces
     eseries_management_dns_address_backup:    # Default backup DNS address for all management interfaces